 The perceived level of insecurity in Mexico has worsened in the past few years, with almost 79 percent of the adult population stating they did not feel safe where they lived.
 Baja California and Colima, in particular, are among the Mexican states with the poorest peace levels.
 This feeling of insecurity directly affects the population's quality of life, as many people avoid performing basic outdoor activities due to fear of becoming a crime victim.
 For instance, 69 percent of Mexicans who participated in a survey did not allow underage children or teenagers to go out on their own.

 Violence in Mexico is already considered an epidemic and it has significant repercussions on public health, specially when it comes to longevity and the overall life expectancy of the Mexican population.
 Annual murder rates stand at 13 intentional homicides committed per 100,000 inhabitants at the first half of 2020.
 The alarming rate of life-threatening crimes particularly affects women.
 In the past decade, Mexico registered an increasing number of femicides, the second highest in Latin America.

 Violence is also a deterrent for economic growth.
 Crime does not simply increase people’s vulnerabilities and endangers lives; it also imposes a heavy burden on both public and private financial resources.
-In 2019, the cost of violence in Mexico amounted to a staggering 4.6 trillion Mexican pesos.
+In 2020, the cost of violence in Mexico amounted to a staggering 4.7 trillion Mexican pesos.
 This amount includes not only preventive and containment measures but also the economic losses due to victimization, for example, the expenditure related with the judicial system and the recovery and well-being of the victims.
-In Mexico City, for example, violence was estimated to cost almost 38,000 Mexican pesos per capita in 2019.
+In Mexico City, for example, violence was estimated to cost over 44,000 Mexican pesos per capita in 2020.